You have a permit in Sweden – Asylum Repatriation grant

 What do you need to consider when you apply?

-• You must have a travel document in order to complete the trip.
+• You need a travel document in order to complete the trip.

 • If you want to move to a country other than your country of origin, you must have been granted permission to live in that country.